 - God – a board of 250 by 250 with 10000 mines (0.16 mines per field).

 - Custom – you can choose your own board dimension.
-The maximum width and length is 500 and the maximum number of mines depends on the number of available fields.
+The maximum width and height are 500, and the maximum number of mines depends on the number of available fields.
 The minimum board size is 7 by 7.

-The God difficulty level may seem to be easier that Expert, Superman, or Alien, because it has a lower number of mines per field.
-However, the game board in God difficulty is so large that the game takes much more time to complete and you are much more likely to make a mistake during that time than with a lower difficulty setting.
+The God difficulty level may seem easier than Expert, Superman, or Alien because it has fewer mines per field.
+However, the game board in God is so large that the game takes much more time to complete; hence, you are much more likely to make a mistake than with a lower difficulty setting.

 Game Mode – there are three game modes available: